 Weak Copyleft

 Description: Lesser GPL 2.1 is an older version of the LGPL permitting linking with modules under licences that are not considered free by the FSF.
-Clarifies linking terms of LGPL-2.0.
+Clarifies linking terms of LGPL 2.0.

 Requirements: The source code should include the original copyright notice and licence text.
 It should include notices of significant changes, including dates, and disclose the affected source code when distributing the work.
 You cannot sublicense relevant code.
-Modifications to the LGPL 2.1-licensed library must be released under LGPL 2.1, but the rest of the application using the library can be under any licence.
+Modifications to the LGPL 2.1 licensed library must be released under LGPL 2.1 but the rest of the application using the library can be under any licence.

 Compatibility, linking and mixing: Derivative works of LGPL 2.1 code must be licensed under the same version (or, if allowed by the licensor, a later version of LGPL) or GPL 2.0 or later.
 LGPL 2.1 allows dynamic linking from code under MIT, BSD (2- and 3-clause), Apache 2.0 and MPL licences.
-LGPL 2.1 is explicitly two-way compatible with EUPL 1.2 licence.
+LGPL 2.1 is explicitly two-way compatible with the EUPL 1.2 licence.

-Patent rights: Patent rights are not mentioned (implicitly granted).
+Patent rights: Patent rights are not mentioned but are considered to be implicitly granted.

 Remarks: Use dynamic linking in languages that also support static linking.
 Provide copyright and licence information in the UI if copyrights are already shown.